cagataygurturk/global-load-test/Readme.md

 | medium 	| 99                   	| 150     	|
 | heavy  	| 199                  	| 315     	|

+### Monitor latency values

+This tool creates one Dashboard on Cloudwatch to show latencies reported by Route53 from different regions.
+Dashboard URL is shown when test is first created or can be manually accessed on Cloudwatch console.

 ### Stop a test

 To stop a test and clean up all health checks creates, use the following command: